agretta/aphid/README.md

 Features:
 - Video converter
-  - Types
   - Color
-      -
-      -
-    - Mono
+      - color
       - Greyscale
       - Black and white
+   - Types
+      - Filled Pixels
+      - Characters
+      - Abstract
   - other options:
-    - filename
+    - filename to save as
-    -
+    - play/save/both
 - Image converter
+  - more or less the same as video

 - Video Playback
   - Sound option